-I was using VScode to edit large log files and XML documents.
-I had to remove it because VSCode used Electron 6.x instead of the Electron 7.x which was already installed on my laptop.
+In 2019, I was using VScode to edit large log files and XML documents.
+I had to remove VSCode because it used Electron 6.x instead of Electron 7.x which was already installed on my laptop.
 I use Arch Linux.
-For those who are now aware, Arch is a rolling release.
+For those who are not aware, Arch is a rolling release distro.
 Software updates are available as soon as a package has been modified to download the latest edition of the application.
 Sometimes, an update was available for Electron 7 after a day of updating Electron 6 and vice versa.
-As my data plan is not unlimited, I decided to give a try to other open-source software.
+As my data plan is not unlimited, I decided to give it a try to other open-source software.
 After searching on the web for a while, I found Glogg, Gvim, and Sublime Text 3.
 I used Glogg and Gvim for a while before removing them.
 Why did I remove these two applications?
 Glogg displayed the full XML file content in a single line.
 Gvim has confusing functions.
 I use the nano editor on Linux instead of Vim.
 To use Gvim, you must know the commands or features of VIM.
 I didn’t want to waste my time learning the commands because I’m happy with nano.
 Then, I installed Sublime Text.

 The first thing I did after installing Sublime Text is I opened a large XML doc to check whether the application supports editing/opening of lengthy files or not.
 To my surprise, Sublime Text opened the file within a few seconds.

 Note: I know that the first letter of the class name should be in the uppercase format and the import is unused.

 In addition to supporting lengthy text files, here are the features the Sublime Text editor provides to the users:

 Sublime text supports two dark color themes – adaptive and default.
 It also supports five color schemes – Breakers, Celeste, Monokai, Sixteen, and Mariana.
 Themes will be applied in real-time.
 You don’t have to restart the application.